Last Updated on

-Most children with coughs don’t require any tests.
+Most children having a cough don’t require any tests.
 You can find the cause of cough by keeping a note of the history of coughs in your child.
-Also note the other symptoms that accompany the cough.
+Also, note the other symptoms that accompany the cough.
 Generally, cough tests for babies which are prescribed by doctors include a chest X-ray for checking pneumonia.

-If your child is experiencing spells of coughing too often, then you can consider the following treatments:
+If your child is experiencing coughing fits too often, you can consider the following treatments:

-1. Giving soups or hot liquids can give relief from discomfort and irritation in the chest and can loosen mucus of the baby with cough.
+1. Feeding soups or hot liquids can give relief from discomfort and irritation in the chest and can loosen mucus.

 - Keep a cool-mist humidifier where your child rests.

 - You can even let a warm shower run in a closed bathroom and sit in it with your child once the room is filled with steam for around 10 minutes.

 - You can try keeping a wet towel in your child’s room.

 3. A child with a dry cough or croup cough may feel better after inhaling cool air.
 The cool air will lessen the inflammation in the respiratory tract.
 You can try this in the following ways: